 Example 4 2 + 3 + 7 = 12 2 x 3 x 7 = 42

 The prompt is always true.
-A proof is accessible to older primary students:
+A proof is accessible to older pupils in primary school:

-Is the product odd or even or could it be both?
-Can you spot a pattern in your results (see table below)?
+Partition 12 into a different number of integers.
+Questions that arise: Are the products odd or even or both?
+Is there a pattern in the results (see table below)?
 Why are the results different depending on whether you split the number into an odd or even number of integers?